 IMPORTANT TIPS FOR VISITING ITALY

-Also for tours of churches and the Vatican, knees and shoulders must be covered.
+For tours of churches and the Vatican, knees and shoulders must be covered.
 Women may want to bring a light scarf that can be tied around shoulders while wearing tank tops or sun dresses.

 In most major cities, you will owe city taxes of 2 to 8 euros per person/per night, paid locally at the hotel directly.